With Béthany, MA Songwriting

 Novice songwriters, music aficionados, and accomplished songwriters who wish to experience a deepening of their awareness of form & their personal songwriting habits, and experience a kind and engaged online songwriting community.

 If you can hum a tune, OR write some lyrics, you will be well able for this class.
 We'll mostly be looking at the big picture - the pattern of verses and choruses - though I will reference certain aspects of music theory, which will be happily explained as needed.
-All classes are LGBTQI+ and BIPOC affirming.

 immerse yourself in song